 I have Photoshop CC as well as Adobe Photoshop CS5.
 There have been a few new advancements between the CS5 and the CS6 and the CC.
 Most of the tools are the same however and are used basically the same.
 There are a few differences that I will share along the way.

 To begin, you have to know some of the basics, such as where to find certain tools and how to work them.
 The first time I opened Photoshop, I saw there was a Paint Brush tool.
-As an artist I figured that I didn’t need any help working a paintbrush so I clicked onto it and nothing happened.
+As an artist, I figured that I didn’t need any help working a paintbrush so I clicked onto it and nothing happened.
 Very disappointing.
-I have already shown the tools from the Move Tool to the Crop Tool to the Blur Tool.
-In this introduction, I will try to cover the rest of the tools listed on the tool bar starting with Dodge and Burn and how to make each one work.
+I have already shown the tools from the Lasso Tools to the Crop Tool.
+In this introduction, I will try to cover the rest of the tools listed on the toolbar starting with Eraser Tool and how to make each one works.